Home

 Policy on Outside Funding

-When you receive outside scholarship funding or other resources intended to cover your annual cost of attendance, the Office of Financial Aid and Student will reevaluate your financial aid offer.
+When you receive outside scholarship funding or other resources intended to cover your annual cost of attendance, your financial aid offer may change.
+Cornell allows students to receive the maximum benefit possible from outside scholarships:

 Outside scholarship organizations should mail scholarship checks to: